road-core/service/README.md

    2. Configuring Authentication with OCP RBAC

-      OLS utilizes OCP RBAC for authentication, necessitating connectivity to an OCP cluster.
+      RCS utilizes OCP RBAC for authentication, necessitating connectivity to an OCP cluster.
 It automatically selects the configuration from the first available source, either an in-cluster configuration or a KubeConfig file.

    3. Overriding Authentication Configuration